sinlead/drone-kubectl/README.md

 # drone-kubectl

-This [Drone](https://drone.io/) plugin allows you to use `kubectl` without mess around with the authentication
+This [Drone](https://drone.io/) plugin allows you to use `kubectl` without messing around with the authentication

 ## Usage